KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Management/Development-and-Release-Management/Change-Control.page.md

 - **Stakeholder** – Any individual or team using the NHS England IG or involved in FHIR implementation and/or design within NHS England.

 ### Requesting a Change to the NHS England IG
 Requests for a change to the NHS England IG shall be made using the create issue option in Simplifier if it’s not a project or programme which is formally engaging with the NHS England development team.
-Requests may be from an individual or group/organisation looking to use the NHS England IG for an implementation or for an issue reported by a member of the development team.
+Requests may be from an individual or team looking to use the NHS England IG for an implementation or for an issue reported by a member of the development team.
 The same approach is used to feedback on issues by participants in the Clinical and Technical Assurance process.

 ### Navigation to the NHS England IG Project
 The NHS England IG Simplifier project is located [here]( https://simplifier.net/NHS-England-Implementation-Guide/~guides).